serey1268/serey1268/README.md

 # 👋 Hi, My name is  Chan Serey

 >  I am third year student in Institute of Technology of Cambodia.
 Currently , i am in the department of ppplied mathematic and statistic.
 > I am kind of person who like to solve the problem in mathematic and get deep understanding on specfic topic of mathematic.
-In my free time
+In my free time jjjgjjg

 ---